 Exemplary (3 pts.)
 Sound/Solid (2 pts.)
 Acceptable (1 pt.)
 Emerging/Needs Development (0 pts.)
-Analysis includes data Analysis includes data Analysis includes data Analysis does not include from varied measures that are aligned to learning aligned to one or more data aligned to a learning aligned to learning outcomes, outcomes, and provides a learning outcomes, and outcome, or does not provide a and provides a comparative comparative profile of provides a profile of student profile of student knowledge profile of student knowledge student knowledge knowledge bases/skill levels. bases/skill levels. bases/skill levels related to at bases/skill levels between least one individual and two one individual and one group groups. or between two groups.
+Analysis includes data from varied measures that are aligned to learning outcomes, Analysis includes data aligned to learning outcomes and provides a comparative Analysis includes data aligned to one or more learning outcomes, and Analysis does not include data aligned to a learning outcome, or does not provide a and provides a comparative profile of student knowledge bases/skill levels related to at least one individual and two groups. profile of student knowledge bases/skill levels between one individual and one group or between two groups. provides a profile of student knowledge bases/skill levels. profile of student knowledge bases/skill levels.